RobertKofler/invadego/Readme.md

 ================

 # Info about branch
-The chassis branch should represent the simplest possible scenario of simulations of TE invasions with piRNA clusters.
-It mainly ought to serve as a backbone for the development of other more complex simulations
+The insertionbias branch performs simulations with TEs having an insertion bias towards or against piRNA clusters; It also allows to compete different families with different insertion biases

 ## Assumptions
 * hermaphrodites with fitness depending mating probability; self-mating is not excluded;
 * non-overlapping generations of a fixed population size (N)
 * genome may be several chromosomes with some recombination rate
-* simulated regions: piRNA clusters and reference regions
+* simulated regions: piRNA clusters
-* all TEs are equal, so TEs have just a position in the genome;
+* each TE insertion has a position and an insertion bias into piRNA clusters (int64 and byte)
+* the insertion bias can evolve at some rate (--im)
+* clonal propagation can be simulated
+* two modes of TE silencing by an insertion into a piRNA cluster; i) a cluster insertion silences all insertions, irrespective of the insertion bias ii) a cluster insertion with a given insertion bias silences only those with the same insertion bias
 * TEs may have negative effects; negative effect of insertions in clusters can be switched off
-* no fancy stuff (i.e. no paramutations)